pedrocaixeta/infDB_fork_31mar/tools/infdb-loader/Readme.md

 ### Register New Data Source
 Relevant files and folders:
 - `mainy.py` is the main script to run the data loading process.
-If you only
-- `src` contains scripts with load function from each data source and a corresponding load function.
+- `src` contains script with load function for each data source.
 - `configs/config-infdb-loader.yml` contains all configuration parameters for the infDB-loader including which data sources to load.

 1. Create a new script in `src` folder for your data source, e.g. `mydata.py`